What Is A Linear Pattern

 Understanding the Slope (Gradient): The Heart of Linearity

 The slope, or gradient, is the crucial element defining a linear pattern.
-It quantifies the rate of change between the two variables.
+On top of that, it quantifies the rate of change between the two variables.
 A positive slope indicates a positive relationship (as one variable increases, so does the other), while a negative slope indicates a negative relationship (as one variable increases, the other decreases).
 A slope of zero indicates no relationship between the variables (a horizontal line).

 Calculating the slope involves finding the change in the y-values divided by the change in the x-values between any two points on the line: